 Physical education is an important and compulsory part of the St Bede's curriculum.

-All children have core PE lessons from year 7 to 11 encompassing a mixture of team and individual sports.
-In addition, GCSE PE is a popular option and many choose to continue their studies at Advanced level or Cambridge Technical Level 3 Sport and Physical Activity.
+All children have core PE lessons from year 7 to 11 encompassing a mixture of team and individual sports as activities.
+In addition, GCSE PE and Cambridge National Sports Science are popular options and many choose to continue their studies at Advanced level or Cambridge Technical Level 3 Sport and Physical Activity.

 We encourage all pupils to become involved in our extensive programme of extra curricular sport.